ECE Professional Learning

 AZELS Social Emotional Development (2-hr)

-This course provides a closer look at the Social Emotional Standard from the Arizona Early Learning Standards (AZELS) including the tiers of the Pyramid Model to provide behavior supports, and instructional strategies for fostering positive development in children age 3-5.
+This course provides a closer look at the Social Emotional Standard from the Arizona Early Learning Standards (AZELS) including the tiers of the Pyramid Model to provide behavior supports and instructional strategies for fostering positive development in children aged 3-5.

 AZELS Approaches to Learning (2-hr)

-This course provides a closer look at the Approaches to Learning Standard from the Arizona Early Learning Standards (AZELS) including supports to implement the strands within the Standard as well as strategies to support executive function skills and cognitive flexibility in children age 3-5.
+This course provides a closer look at the Approaches to Learning Standards from the Arizona Early Learning Standards (AZELS) including support to implement the strands within the Standard as well as strategies to support executive function skills and cognitive flexibility in children aged 3-5.

 AZELS Language & Literacy (2-hr)

-This course provides a closer look at the Language & Literacy Standard from the Arizona Early Learning Standards (AZELS) including supports to build language, emergent literacy, and emergent writing skills and how to design a literacy-rich environment for preschool age children.
+This course provides a closer look at the Language & Literacy Standard from the Arizona Early Learning Standards (AZELS) including support to build language, emergent literacy, and emergent writing skills and how to design a literacy-rich environment for preschool-age children.

 AZELS Mathematics (2-hr)

-This course takes a closer look at the Mathematics Standard from the Arizona Early Learning Standards (AZELS) including supports to foster counting, operations, measuring, and geometry skills along effective strategies for implementing math skills in all standards of early learning for preschool age children.
+This course takes a closer look at the Mathematics Standard from the Arizona Early Learning Standards (AZELS) including supports to foster counting, operations, measuring, and geometry skills along with effective strategies for implementing math skills in all standards of early learning for preschool-age children.

 AZELS Science (2-hr)